Key points

 Many smaller operators – particularly those running 1–3 networks – produce bills themselves using office applications, accounting software, or simple invoicing tools.
 These operators need a compliant bill layout that includes every mandatory field in the right format.

-The Model Compliant Bill from Heat Network Compliance Hub provides this.
+The Model Compliant Bill provides this.
 It includes four files: a compliance checklist (fillable, to audit your bill against every requirement), a worked example showing a completed Greenfield bill, a visual layout showing where each element should appear, and a layout example with realistic values.
 At £175 individually or included in the Compliant Bundle (£895).
+For a full bundle comparison, see the pricing page.

 Approach 2: Operators using energy billing software